 Black Friday 2020 PC gaming deals: the best deals you can get today

-It’s Day 4 of Black Friday 2020, and we’re just hours away from the big itself now, meaning we’re approaching peak levels of Black Friday PC gaming deals.
-It can be overwhelming when everything’s on sale, but we’re here to help, as we’ve picked out the very best Black Friday PC gaming deals to create our own curated, RPS-approved list.
+Black Friday 2020 is here, and we’ve been sifting through this year’s torrent of Black Friday PC gaming deals to bring you the very best deals and discounts from around the web.
+It can be overwhelming when everything seems to be on sale, but we’re here to help, as we’ve picked out our top recommended Black Friday PC gaming deals to create our own curated, RPS-approved list.
 Whether it’s a new graphics cards, monitor or SSD you’re after, or even just a new mouse, keyboard or headset, we’ve got you covered for all your Black Friday deals needs.

 In today’s update, I’ve added in more top picks to our monitor, SSD, laptop and peripheral sections.
 Remember, there’s also a great RTX 3070 gaming PC deal happening in the UK right now, and our pals in the US can nab an Xbox Series X controller for $20 less than usual.
 Of course, there are even more PC gaming deals arriving fresh off the press tomorrow for Black Friday itself, so make sure you keep your eyes glued to our regular updates to help you get the best prices.
 Without further ado, here are the best Black Friday PC gaming deals you can get right now.